Search our website

 Small Groups

 While Sundays are a great way to meet new people, it is often in smaller gatherings that you can really get to know someone.
 Being part of one of our small groups allows you to make new friends, share together and support each other.
-We have several groups that meet throughout the week.
+We have a variety of groups that meet throughout the week, some afternoons and some evenings.
 Check out Small Groups and see if there’s one that you could join, or we can put you in touch with a small group leader who will be more than happy to invite you along to their group.

 Serving and Volunteering